amanda-rice/student-workbook/src/reflections/wk1/day4.md

 ## What is the purpose of wire-framing?

+Wire-framing is a way to mock-up a design before developers start working on it.
+There are different levels of detail based on where the team is in the development process.

 ## What are the different levels of detail in wire-frames and why is each one useful?

 Low-fidelity wire-frames serve as a starting point for designing a website.
 These are a useful tool that can be drawn up quickly in a meeting.
 They can help map user flow and website navigation.